Brad14t/Lets-Defend-Possible-SQL-Injection-Payload-Detected/README.md

-# LetsDefend: Possible-SQL-Injection-Payload-Detected
+# LetsDefend: Possible SQL Injection Payload Detected

+* **Incident Response:**

-This will be my walkthrough of completing an investigation of a SQL injection, to further my Blue team knowledge.
+This will be my walkthrough of completing an investigation of a possible SQL injection, to further my Blue team knowledge.

 First thing to do is to select: `">>"` to create a case from the information given.